IgniteUI/app-builder-docfx/en/generate-app/azure-integration.md

 3. The build pipeline runs on the PR to validate the changes.
 4. You can review code diffs before merging.

-> This workflow mimics GitHub pull requests and ensures code quality and team collaboration.
+> This workflow ensures code quality and team collaboration.

 ## Deploy as Live App (Coming Soon)